-Both Samantha and Robert are travel enthusiasts, so they have ample experience of travelling to distant places with the least information and facilities available.
+Both Samantha and Robert are travel enthusiasts, so they have ample experience of traveling to distant places with the least available information and facilities.
 Both have to spend most of their time at the job for making their livelihood; therefore they worked on weekends to complete their 204-square-foot tiny home.

-The exteriors of innovative mobile home are more like a shed, but the wedge entry alcove and barn roof add some interesting detail to its front.
+The exteriors of this innovative mobile home are more like a shed, but the wedge entry alcove and barn roof add some interesting detail to its front.
 While we talk of the interiors, dark wooden floor all over the house beautifully contrasts its light-colored walls.
 The big glass windows and door let adequate light come in to brighten the space fascinatingly.

 A big sofa lies adjacent to the glass window to maintain comfort in the lobby area, and the stairs-cum-storage boxes in a tiny house style make it space-efficient.
 The television is fitted inside a wooden frame which goes with the elegantly-designed bookshelf.

 By the side of the lobby; the kitchen includes fridge, gas, optimal-sized sink, and other common amenities.
 The couple even utilized the leftover spaces in the kitchen as shelves for storing utensils, glasses, bottles etc. The kitchen appears open & large as you get a panoramic view of the interiors from every angle.